adamgreenough/ava/docs/content.md

 - Date (for dated types)
 - Draft status

-**Beginner's need not worry**: the CLI isn’t “advanced mode” — it’s just a helper that saves you from remembering boilerplate and file naming.
+?> **Beginner's need not worry**: the CLI isn’t “advanced mode”, it’s just a helper that saves you from remembering boilerplate and file naming.
+It's a great way to dip your toes in to command-line tools without getting overwhelmed.

 ### Manually